software-mansion/react-native-reanimated/docs/docs/shared-values.md

 }
 ```

-In the above example scroll handler is a worklet and runs the scroll event logic on the UI thread.
+Above, the scroll handler is a worklet and runs the scroll event logic on the UI thread.
 Updates made in that worklets are synchronous.

 ## Reactiveness with Shared Values